akuity/kargo-advanced/README.md

 kargo apply -f ./kargo
 ```

 9. Add a GitHub PAT to Kargo.
-In these examples, the PAT must be able to write to your git repository, as well as open pull requests, as as part of promotion.
+In these examples, the PAT must be able to write to your git repository, as well as open pull requests, as part of promotion.
 Modify the `username` and `password`  fields of `github-creds.yaml`.
 Then apply the Secret.

 ```